lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ## Simple Summary

-This proposal introduces an Execution Delegation Framework (EDF) and adopts it across Lido's Oracle and DSM stacks:
+This proposal introduces an Execution Delegation Framework (EDF) and adopts it across Lido's Oracle ([AO](https://docs.lido.fi/contracts/accounting-oracle) and [VEBO](https://docs.lido.fi/contracts/validators-exit-bus-oracle)) and [DSM](https://docs.lido.fi/contracts/deposit-security-module) stacks:

 1. **Execution Delegation Framework (EDF)** — a general-purpose delegation mechanism for permissioned roles, intended as protocol-recommended infrastructure for off-chain components and broader usage.
 The protocol grants a permission once to a delegation contract; that contract's owner then chooses and rotates the active hot signing key freely, without a governance vote — a compromised key can be de-authorized by its owner immediately, and a replacement becomes effective after a safety cooldown.
 2. **EDF adoption within Oracle and DSM scope** — specifies the concrete off-chain and on-chain changes required to adopt EDF across [Lido Oracle](https://docs.lido.fi/holders/lido-oracle) and [Lido Council Daemon](https://docs.lido.fi/holders/lido-council-daemon) members.